Monthly Archives: July 2012

 Nothing concerns me more than seeing a motorcycle rider zipping along without a helmet and without any protective gear.
 Common sense dictates that wearing protective gear will help protect one from the unexpected.
 In our household, one of the basic rules each of our kids has to follow before riding anything with two wheels is that full protective gear is always required.
 Ignoring this rule and not taking basic precautions for protection would be foolish.
 The same is true of wellness.

 I am often amazed when I meet with people who want to feel better but who are not doing basic things to maintain the health they have or who are not doing the things they know they must to control a specific condition.
 For example, a diabetic who eats everything, doesn’t exercise and who never checks a blood sugar is asking for trouble.
 Regardless of the health challenge one is working to reverse, there are simple lifestyle habits that must be done on a daily basis.
 Occasionally skipping a day is acceptable, but ignoring basic health needs on a continual basis may result in worsening health or in an additional diagnosis.
 Taking full precautions to protect oneself from harm just makes sense.
 I’m not talking about extreme changes, but am merely referencing the basics.
 I estimate it only takes me about 60 seconds to put on my protective riding gear.
-Taking the steps needed to improve health usually aren’t complicated or time consuming, either.
+Taking the steps needed to improve health are also rarely complicated or time consuming.

 Speeding Doesn’t Get You There Faster

 If you do the math, you’ll quickly find that riding fifteen to twenty miles over the speed limit only gains two to three minutes on short trips.
 The time gained is minimal and typically does not justify the added risks.
 Driving from one location to another is a process.
 It would be nice to speed up the process or skip a mile or two, but that usually isn’t possible.